qiskit-community/qiskit-experiments/docs/howtos/rerun_analysis.rst

     consult the `migration guide <https://docs.quantum.ibm.com/api/migration-guides/qiskit-runtime-from-provider>`_.\

-Once you recreate the exact experiment you ran and all of its parameters and options, you can call the :meth:`.add_jobs` method with a list of :class:`Job
+Once you recreate the exact experiment you ran and all of its parameters and options, you can call the :meth:`.ExperimentData.add_jobs` method with a list of :class:`Job
 <qiskit.providers.JobV1>` objects to generate the new :class:`.ExperimentData` object.
 The following example retrieves jobs from a provider that has access to them via their job IDs: